-In this model, each participant will be permitted to bring two guests to the ceremony, and all events will be livestreamed to ensure that your family and friends can participate even from afar.
-We will be in touch about ticketing as plans come together.
+In this model, each participant will be permitted to bring two guests to the ceremony, and all events will be live-streamed to ensure that your family and friends can participate even from afar.

 Questions can be sent to firstname.lastname@example.org, and additional information and updates will be posted on our Commencement website.

-Please know that as much as we are trying to firm up plans, these dates are subject to change due to changes in public health conditions and health and government restrictions.
+Please know that as much as we are trying to finalize our plans, these dates and details are, of course, subject to change due to changes in public health conditions and health and government restrictions.
 We might have to make last-minute changes due to the pandemic.
-Thank you for being flexible with your planning and potential changes around travel arrangements.

 Rev. Brian F. Linnane, S.J.